It’s important to take these steps, so we don’t fall victim to a mobile device takeover—and know what to do if our number does get “hijacked.”

 What is a mobile device takeover?

 Also known as “phone hijacking” or “SIM swap attack”1—it’s when fraudsters take over a mobile device without having to steal the device physically.
-Instead, they steal your phone number by tricking your cell phone service provider into transferring your phone number to their new device.
+Instead, they steal your phone number by tricking your cell phone service provider into transferring your phone number to their own device.
 Your cell phone number has been hijacked.
 And all the fraudster needed was a fake ID and maybe some answers to your security questions.

-The fraudster then gets all your phone calls and text messages.
+The fraudster then receives all your phone calls and text messages.
 What may be worse: The criminal also is able to reset passwords on accounts that have your number listed for password recovery purposes.
 The fraudster, not you, will get the one-time verification code sent to allow a password reset.

 One of our clients, Bruce, experienced firsthand a breach in cell phone security:2